adamkarvonen/SAE_Bench_Template/evals/autointerp/README.md

 - `config.py` - this contains the config class for AutoInterp.
 - `main.py` - this contains the main `AutoInterp` class, as well as the functions which are the interface to the rest of the SAEBench codebase.
 - `demo.py` - you can run this via `python demo.py --api_key YOUR_API_KEY` to see an example output & how the function works.
 It creates & saves a log file (I've left the output of those files in the repo, so you can see what they look like).
+- `sae_encode.py` - this contains a temporary replacement for the `encode` method in SAELens, until [my PR](https://github.com/jbloomAus/SAELens/pull/334) is merged.

 ## Summary of how it works